EBiCS/EasyDIY-ESC/README.md

 If you have the battery wires at the edge, then the full battery current will need to go through a portion of the battery “traces” of the PCB.
 I’ve placed them near the middle switch node, so with a tiny exception, the current through the traces is ⅓ of the battery current.
 So you can actually get away without bus bars for low power.
 (For higher power - 20A from battery or more - I’d still recommend soldering extra copper wires to the exposed bus traces)

 * **This whole thing is amateur work!**
 Yeah, totally true.
-If I were a pro, I’d be working on the next gen Porsche Taycan controller and be paid well for it.
-But I’m an amateur working on a generic low power ESC for free.
-If by this you refer to any specific mistake / set of mistakes, I’d love to know about it!
+We are amateurs working on a generic low power ESC for free.
+If by this you refer to any specific mistake / set of mistakes, we would love to know about it!
 Post in the ES thread.
 Thanks!

 ## Change log v0.5 -> v0.5.2